chazzka/clanekforest/clanek.md

 - In the second step, the dimension $d=0$ and the split_point $s = 203.61$ are selected so the point fits into the space of the right vertex $\langle 204.37 ) \times \langle 215.83)$
 - In the third step, the dimension $d=0$ and the split_point $s = 205.58$ are selected so the point fits into the space of the left vertex $\langle 212.74 ) \times \langle 215.83)$
 - in the final step, the dimension $d=0$ and the split_point $s = 215.57$ are selected fitting the point into the space of a left leaf $\langle 215,83 ) \times \langle 215.83)$, satisfying the first stopping criterion.
-- Since there were no more points in the training dataset, this is the final leaf and the observed point is assigned a raw depth of 4
+- Since there were no more points in the training dataset in this specific node, this is the final leaf and the observed point is assigned a raw depth of 4.
-- the path_length is obtained as depth of a leaf as $h(P_a) = 3$.
+- the path_length is obtained as depth of a leaf as $h(P_a) = $.

 Suppose the evaluation of datapoint $P_b = [18,5]$ on the tree  constructed with sample $|S| = 4$: